jorgeortizfuentes/spanish_nlp/README.md

 ## Usage

 ### Preprocessing

+See more information in the [Jupyter Notebook example](https://github.com/jorgeortizfuentes/spanish_nlp/blob/main/examples/Preprocess.ipynb)

 To preprocess text using the preprocess module, you can import it and call the desired parameters: